KateMJ/examiningimmigration/pages/essay-01.md

 # My New Essay Title

+{% include feature/image.html filename="State_of_the_union1900-1949.png" alt="image of a word cloud from State of the Union 1900-1945" caption="State of the Union 1900-1945 Word Cloud" width="50" %}

 I am practicing and seeing how to type onto this website.

 I am not very good at all this and it is quite a learning curve for me, so I am happy for the step by step instructions!
 Thank you!!